BLavery/STM32F407VG-Micropython/README.md

 Save.
 Reset board.
 Lo, a led blinks.

-To get serial communication, attach a 3V uart tp TX/RX pins (PA9 / PA10) and run a serial terminal utility.
+To get serial communication, we still use the USB connection.
+Run a serial terminal utility.
 (I use gtkterm).
+On linux my port name is /dev/ttyACM0 or similar.
+I'm sure you Win or Mac folk can work out your equivalent.

 A couple of presses, and the REPL prompt of micropython is there.

 A new world beckons.